wanderingmatt/carloslamas.tv/README.md

 ## Developing

 The `start` task will automatically rebuild your app, and serve it at http://localhost:1234/ with live reload.
+All development should be done in the `src` directory.

 `$ npm run start`